mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 When you're reviewing your own code, try to come to it with fresh eyes.
 If I'm wrapping up a change at the end of the day, I wait until morning to review it myself before firing it off.

-Careless errors are inevitable, but you should take them seriously.
-If you send code off for review and it has some debug code you forgot to delete, that's a screwup and you should take steps to prevent similar errors in the future.
-For example, you can always annotate your debug code with a "DEBUG" comment and then add a pre-commit hook to ensure that you never commit code with the comment still there.

-Keep track of your mistakes.
-Look for patterns in past reviews.
+{{<notice type="info">}}
+**CARTOON**: Dog is reading code and says, "What idiot wrote this?"
+Next frame shows him see his own face on the blame history, which says "Sync garbage collection to the lunar cycle.
+Dictated but not read."
+Dog in last face is grimacing.
+{{</notice>}}

+Inevitably, you'll miss a careless error in your own code.
+When your reviewer is finding things like commented out lines that you forgot to delete or debug code that you didn't mean to check in, that's a signal that you need to review your code more carefully and potentially add automated checks that catch your common classes of error.

+## Write a clear changelist description

+Once, when I was at Google, I .
+Everything you just told me should be in the introduction to your design doc.
+He was right.

+If you have a reviewer in mind, don't just write an explanation for them, write an explanation that makes sense to anyone on your team.

-## Catch simple errors with automated tools
+## Catch the easy stuff with automated tools

 If your reviewer is telling you that you put the curly braces on the wrong line, you're wasting their time.
-Similarly, if the reviewer has to tell you that your code broke automated tests
+Similarly, if the reviewer has to tell you that your code broke automated tests, there's a problem with your code review process.
+It should be understood that the review doesn't start until automated tests pass.

 Make the tools part of your normal workflow and not something you have to remember to do because you'll forget.
 Configure pre-commit hooks, and encourage your team to invest in continuous integration tools that run before every code review.

 ## Answer questions with the code

-One of my biggest pet peeves in a code review is when I ask someone why the code is doing something seemingly nonsensical.
-They respond by simply leaving me a comment explaining why it is the way it is.
+One of my biggest pet peeves in a code review is when I give someone a note saying that I can't understand a piece of code, and they react by just leaving the code as-is and explaining their choices in a code review note.
+The worst is when they walk over to my desk to give me an in-person explanation, ensuring that nobody else ever has access to the information.

 This of course drives me crazy because I wasn't so much asking the question as pointing out that everyone who reads the code will probably wonder the same thing I did.
 It's great that I have an answer now, but what about the next 50 people who read this code?

+{{<notice type="info">}}
-TODO: Cartoon of dog being awakened by a late night phone call about variable.
+Cartoon of dog being awakened by a late night phone call.

-* A: Is this dog?
+Frame 1
-* B: Yes...
+* B: Hello?
 * A: When you wrote foo.py six years ago, why did you multiply totalCost by 0.0625?

+Frame 2
 * B: I'm glad you called!
 It's because the tax rate in MA is 6.25%.
+* A: Of course!

+Frame 3:
 * A: This is a good system for understanding implementation choices.

+Both are nodding and smiling.
+{{</notice>}}

-When someone asks you a question about your code, the best way to answer them is by rewriting your code to eliminate the question.
-Can you change variable names or restructure the logic to answer the question?
-Adding a comment works, but it's less ideal than code that's self-documenting.
+When someone asks you a question about your code or indicates that they had trouble understanding it, refactor it to eliminate the confusion.
+Can you change variable names or restructure the logic to answer their question?
+Adding inline comments is alright, but it's less ideal than code that's self-documenting.

-## Capture context in the review itself

-Everything you said in this email should be in the design doc itself.
-If the design doc is self-describing, anyone in the company can read it and understand it.

-Figure out why code is the way that it is, the order of preference should be:

-1. Code
-1. Commit message
-1. Review discussion

-Write a description that covers everything happening in the change Don't explain anything outside of the written review

 ## Keep changes narrowly scoped